0LNetworkCommunity/documentation/docs/Tools/query/view.md

 Resources are powerful abstractions for state management, particularly for creating a system of digital assets that require strict rules around their creation, duplication, transfer, and destruction.
 The ability to enforce invariants through the type system makes them well-suited for a wide range of applications beyond just tokens.

-The query tool provides an easy interface to query resources
+The query tool provides an easy interface query resources

 ---